Table of Contents

 TransferWise is an online money transfer service founded in January 2011.
 The company supports more than 750 different currencies across the globe including USD, NZD, EUR, GBP, AUD and CAD.
 TransferWise also provides multi-currency accounts and has a fair fee structure.
 They charge an average of .5% per transaction (compared to 3% at a bank).
 Sign up is quick and easy (although you do need to upload some documents).
 TransferWise is for freelancers, contractors, and a business of any size.

 TransferWise works with a borderless account to make international transfers.
 They save you money by taking a small percentage of the transaction (rather than a credit card transaction fee or a bank transfer fee).
 It usually takes up to 3 business days to receive funds.
 The peer-to-peer platform is free to use, you simply need to open an account.

-Transferwise has superb currency exchange rates.
-The conversion fees are some of the lowest in the business.
-They provide a nifty calculator on the site to view exchange rate fluctuations.
+TransferWise has excellent currency exchange rates.
+They provide an interactive calculator on the site to view exchange rate fluctuations.
 You can also sign up for alerts.
 The brand’s mid-market rates remain very similar to prevailing ones.
 The platform lets you transfer international payments directly to overseas accounts.

 TransferWise gives customers a Borderless Account that comes with no fees for account keeping, adding funds, or receiving money.
 Converting funds and withdrawing money have low fees.
 The company will provide a prepaid Mastercard linked to the Borderless Account for residents of certain countries.
-Unlike Payoneer, there is no yearly maintenance fee for the card.
-It can be used for anything from grocery shopping to ecommerce.
-You also receive free ATM withdrawals up to a certain amount each month.
+There is no yearly maintenance fee for the card and it can be used for anything from grocery shopping to ecommerce.
+A customer is also provided with a certain number of free ATM withdrawals each month.

-There is no minimum or maximum transfer amount on your account.
+There is no minimum or maximum transfer amount on a customer’s account.
 Payments can be made via: